Scaling behaviour of charged particles generated in Xe$-$Xe collisions at $\sqrt{s_{\rm{NN}}}$ = 5.44 TeV using the AMPT model: Analysis Methodology

 where $\beta_{\rm{q}}$ = $\varphi_{\rm{q}}$/$\varphi_{\rm{2}}$.
 The scaling of higher order NFM with the second order NFM as in the above equation is termed as \textit{F-scaling} or \textit{order scaling}. $\beta_{\rm{q}}$ is observed to be related to $q$ through a scaling exponent $\nu$ as;

 The scaling exponent $\nu$ is a dimensionless parameter that characterizes the system being studied.
 It quantifies the fluctuations in the spatial patterns of the particles generated in a collision and provides a quantitative measure of the underlying dynamics.
-Being independent of units, the characteristics of various systems from experiments~\cite{Yang:2017aaz} and models can be compared using the scaling exponent.
+Being independent of units, the characteristics of various systems from experiments~\cite{Yang:2017aaz} and models can be compared using this scaling exponent.
 From the Ginzburg-Landau theory with formalism for second order phase transition, $\nu$ is found to have an average value of 1.304~\cite{Hwa:1992uq, Ochs:1988ky}.
 From the two-dimensional Ising model, intermittency analysis gives average value of $\nu$ $\approx 1.3$~\cite{Hwa:1992uq}.
 With critical fluctuations introduced in Ising model $\nu$~=~1.04.
-The scaling exponent value obtained from Pb-Pb collisions at $\sqrtE=$ 2.76 TeV using the SM AMPT model is $\sim 1.7$ \cite{Sharma:2018vtf}.
-However, the Successive Contraction and Randomization (SCR) model containing fluctuations of critical nature gives $\nu$~=~1.41 ~\cite{Yang:2017aaz} . \\ In the following section observations and results from this analysis performed on the SM AMPT generated event sample are discussed.
+The scaling exponent value obtained from Pb--Pb collisions at $\sqrtE=$ 2.76 TeV using the SM AMPT model is $\sim 1.7$ \cite{Sharma:2018vtf}.
+However, the Successive Contraction and Randomization (SCR) model containing fluctuations of critical nature gives $\nu$~=~1.41~\cite{Yang:2017aaz}.